Skip to content

 bash

-npx fluent-gen-ts batch --verbose
+npx fluent-gen-ts batch

 Types are not found during generation